 You can also check Ximalaya, China’s most popular podcasting platform.

 New content is regularly added to some popular Chinese-language podcasts and educational websites.
-In this way, the podcast is always up-to-date.
+In this way, the podcast is always up to date.

 24 Amazing Chinese Podcasts for Mandarin Learners